"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 "No. Well- I don't know.
 It wouldn't really matter if I did anyway."

 "I don't have anyone to come home for.
 I'm a scavenging orphan.
-I don't have anything to live for.
-My mother died in a lab explosion and my father had been in it too."
+I actually don't have anything to live for.
+My parents died in a lab explosion, okay?
+That's all."

 The crowd seems sympathetic.
 Another sad tale.
 Many children of Panem have theirs to tell.